-The compensation discussion and analysis focuses on the compensation of the NEOs as at February 29, 2024.
-For the purpose of this Circular and for the fiscal year ended February 29, 2024, the NEOs are:
+The compensation discussion and analysis focuses on the compensation of the NEOs as at February 28, 2025.
+For the purpose of this Circular and for the fiscal year ended February 28, 2025, the NEOs are:

-- the former President & CEO, Bruno Carbonaro - the Chair of the Board and CEO, James A. Mannebach, - the Chief Financial and Administrative Officer, Rishi Sharma, - the three other highest paid executive officers of the Corporation and its subsidiaries, being Mr. Duke Tran, Executive Vice-President, Product Innovation and Technology, Mr. Bryant Holt, Vice-President Sales, Global MRO and Sabine Bruckert, Executive Vice-President, Human Resources, General Counsel and Corporate Secretary and the individuals who would be NEOs but for the fact that these individuals were not executives of the Corporation or its subsidiaries at the end of the Fiscal Year, being the former CEO, Yves Leduc The Corporation's executive compensation is intended to attract, motivate and retain high performing senior executives.
+- the Chair of the Board and CEO, James A. Mannebach, - the Chief Financial and Administrative Officer, Rishi Sharma, - the three other highest paid executive officers of the Corporation and its subsidiaries or individuals acting in a similar capacity, being Mr. Bryant Holt, Vice-President Sales, Global MRO, Mr. Laurent Pefferkorn, Executive Vice-President, Global Sales and Mr. Duke Tran, Executive Vice-President, Product Innovation and Technology, and the individual who would be NEO but for the fact that this individual was not an executive officer of the Corporation or its subsidiaries at the end of the Fiscal Year, being the former Executive Vice-President, Human Resources, General Counsel and Corporate Secretary, Sabine Bruckert.
+The Corporation's executive compensation is intended to attract, motivate and retain high performing senior executives.
 It is also designed to encourage and reward performance and align the executives' interests with those of the Corporation and the Corporation's shareholders based on the principles set by the above Compensation policy (refer to the above paragraph: Compensation Policy objectives)